 Grey crowned cranes like to share their parental duties.
 Both the male and the female help to build the nest.
 They both help out with incubating the egg and also caring for the young.

 The grey crowned crane is listed as endangered on the IUCN Red List.
 It’s protected by law in South Africa, Zimbabwe, Uganda and Kenya.
 There are also many conservation efforts in place to ensure the survival of the species.
-Kenya, Zimbabwe and Uganda are undertaking community based wetland conservation and African crane and wetland training in Botswana.
+The two main threats to the cranes are habitat loss and capture for the pet trade.
+Crowned cranes thrive in wetlands, feeding on the abundance of insects, amphibians and reptiles that inhabit these areas.
+This vital habitat is being lost at an alarming rate as wetlands are drained to make way for agriculture.

 Latin name